-3.4 Invasive Species Management
+3.5 Invasive Species Management

 The soil material that will be imported to site as part of the foundation backfilling will be free of any invasive species (listed under the Third Schedule of the European Communities (Birds and Natural Habitats) Regulations 2011 (S.I.
 No. 477 of 2011).
 The site manager will take steps to ensure this sourcing suitably clean material and verify the quality of the material by having it inspected prior to bringing it to site by a suitably qualified ecologist.
-Prior to decommissioning, a suitably qualified ecologist will complete an invasive species survey of the source material used for covering the turbine foundation and other site reinstatement works as well as along the cable route to identify invasive species at joint bay locations where excavation to expose the cabling for removal will be required.
+Prior to decommissioning, a suitably qualified ecologist will complete an invasive species survey of the source material used for the site reinstatement works as well as along the cable route to identify invasive species at joint bay locations where excavation to expose the cabling for removal will be required.

-3.5 Traffic Management
+3.6 Traffic Management

 A Traffic Management Plan will be prepared in advance of any decommissioning works.
-The removal of turbines from site will be undertaken for a specialist haulier.
-The traffic management arrangements although similar to those that will be implemented for turbine delivery as outlined in the EIAR will be agreed in advance of decommission (early or after 30 years of operation) with the competent authority.
+The removal of development components from site will be undertaken for a specialist haulier.
+The traffic management arrangements as outlined in the EIAR will be agreed in advance of decommissioning with the competent authority.